Seven Saints of Marrakesh

 The Seven Saints of Marrakesh or Patron Saints of Marrakesh (سبعة رجال) are seven historical Muslim figures buried in Marrakesh, Morocco.
-Each of them was a famous Muslim judge, scholar or Sufi saint (wali) venerated for their piety or other mystical attributes.
-Their tombs form the basis of a centuries-old annual pilgrimage, a ziyara, during which visitors pray at each of their tombs over the course of seven days.
+Each of them was a famous Muslim jurisprudent, scholar or wali (Sufi saint) venerated for their piety or other mystical attributes.
+Their tombs form the basis of a centuries-old annual pilgrimage or ziyara, during which visitors pray at each of their tombs over seven days.

 Historical background

-The tradition of the pilgrimage, or ziyara, to the tombs of the Seven Saints of Marrakesh was created on the initiative of the Alaouite sultan Moulay Isma'il (ruled 1672–1727) in the late 17th century.
+The tradition of a ziyara to the tombs of the Seven Saints of Marrakesh was created on the initiative of the Alawi sultan Ismail Ibn Sharif (ruled 1672–1727) in the late 17th century.
 The motivation for this act was a political desire to exploit the popular influence of the zawiyas (Sufi brotherhood institutions) and to counter the popularity of the "Seven Saints" of the Regraga Berber tribe, which were the basis of another pilgrimage at Djebel al-Hadid near Essaouira at the time.
 There were also other examples of "Seven Saints" elsewhere in Morocco, including in Fes, which in turn may have had a precedent in the legend of the Seven Sleepers mentioned in the Qur'an.
 It may also have been significant that the "saints" selected for the new pilgrimage were mostly of Arab background, in opposition to the Berber saints of the Regraga-sponsored pilgrimage.
 Moulay Isma'il charged an influential religious figure called Abu 'Ali al-Hasan al-Yusi, a man of Berber origin who was familiar with the country's zawiyas, with instituting the pilgrimage in Marrakesh.

 The pilgrimage was ultimately beneficial to Marrakesh by enhancing the city's spiritual reputation (though the city was already home to the tombs of many other awliya) and attracting travelers to boost its economy.
-It became so well known that the "Seven Men" (Sab'atu Rijal) became another name for Marrakesh itself.
-Even later sultans like Muhammad ibn Abdallah who were known for being inclined to Wahhabism, a more puritan school of thought opposed to heterodox practices such as the veneration of saints, nonetheless patronized the zawiyas and tombs of the Seven Saints and expanded or restored their shrines.
+It became so well known that the "Seven Men" became another name for Marrakesh itself.
+Even later sultans like Mohammed ben Abdallah, who were known for being inclined to Wahhabism, a puritanical school of thought opposed to heterodox practices such as the veneration of saints, nonetheless patronized the zawiyas and tombs of the Seven Saints and expanded or restored their shrines.

 Today the practice is not as widely followed as it once was, but the tombs and zawiyas are nonetheless important shrines in the city.
 In 2005 the mayor of Marrakesh inaugurated a monument outside Bab Doukkala (the northeastern gate of the old city), known as Place des Septs Saints (Seven Saints' Square or Plaza), which commemorates the Seven Saints.